 Are you unclear on exactly how you are going to make money in your business?
 Perhaps you’ve gotten clear on your business idea, your ideal clients, and your business message but your not sure how you are going to reach your monthly income targets.
-This is a perfectly normal question to ask after you have just gotten clarity around the type of business you are going to create.
+This is a perfectly normal question to ask after you have just gotten clarity on the type of business you are going to create.
 Adopting a business model is an easier way of figuring out how you are going to make money in business.
 Business models are generally tried and tested models which focus on products or services provided in business.
-Before you dive in a choose a business model, it’s important to understand the various types of business models that are best suited to the service-based entrepreneur.
+Before you dive in and choose a business model, it’s important to understand the various types of business models that are best suited to the service-based entrepreneur.
 In this blog post, we will discuss the top 5 business models and the things you need to consider before choosing a business model that is right for you and will help you achieve the dreams and desires you have for your business.

 One to one services is the business model that most service-based entrepreneurs choose when they first start a business.
-Many serviced based don’t really give this business model too much thought because this is really what is expected; however, the biggest advantage of one to one services is there is a relatively low set-up cost, and it helps you refine the process you use to get your clients results before you go on to incorporate other services like group programmes or online courses.
+Many serviced based don’t really give this business model too much thought, because this is really what is expected; however, the biggest advantage of one to one services is there is a relatively low set-up cost, and it helps you refine the process you use to get your clients results before you go on to incorporate other services like group programmes or online courses.
 The biggest mistake that many first time entrepreneurs make with this model is they never move out of the trading time for money trap, where clients purchase hourly sessions or groups of sessions, instead of selling a programme with a variety of benefits, and with a premium price.
 One of the biggest disadvantages when it comes to one to one services is you are bound by time, while it’s possible to travel and have a one to one service business, you need to be super organised and have a backup plan when things go wrong.

 An online course is a structured programme where the client learns at their own pace with little to no contact with you, the service provider.
 This type of programme is great for those of you who want to make money from anywhere in the world and not have to be present and provide a service.
 Like most business models, online courses require a strong sales funnel that attracts your ideal clients to your course.
 If you’re a beginner and don’t have a lot of marketing experience or a large list this may not be the best business model, in saying that know you will need to spend time understanding marketing strategies and setting up an effective marketing funnel before you start to make a profit.
 One of the disadvantages of this business model is you may need a large number of enrolments for your course in order to hit your monthly income targets.